 Finally, BaFin and the Deutsche Bundesbank also publish interpretive decisions, guidance notices, circulars, and administrative acts, which are primarily relevant for institutions supervised directly by them.
 These include, for instance, the guidance on the supervisory assessment of bank-internal capital adequacy concepts.
 BaFin also specifies the ratios for the countercyclical capital buffer attributable to German exposures, as well as the capital buffers for systemic risks and for global or other systemically important institutions.

 The SREP is used to verify and assess both an institution’s risk situation and risk controls and the associated adequacy of its internally determined capital and liquidity (ICAAP and ILAAP).
 These are based on the EBA’s SREP guidelines.
-On-site audits, stress tests, and supervisory benchmarking of internal models constitute the main supervisory activities, the results of which are included in the SREP.
+On-site audits, stress tests, and supervisory benchmarking of internal approaches constitute the main supervisory activities, the results of which are included in the SREP.
 Based on EBA guidelines, the SREP follows what is known as the “Pillar 1 plus” approach, in which the minimum requirements of Pillar 1 (pursuant to the CRD/CRR) are augmented by institution-specific supervisory requirements covering risks not taken into account in Pillar 1.

 The topics revised recently by BaFin in the Minimum Requirements for Risk Management (Mindestanforderungen an das Risikomanagement, MaRisk) mainly concern the following aspects: